starseed777/terraform-s3-staticsite/README.md

-# terraformstuff1
+This repo will contain terraform files that will provision the following:

->> Create a terraform project repo - git repo
+>> Creates a terraform project repo - git repo

->> Setup a repo to work with AWS
+>> Sets up a repo to work with AWS

->> Provision an s3 bucket for internal blog site
+>> Provisions an s3 bucket for internal blog site

->> Provision ec2 instances for development
+>> Provisions ec2 instances for development